-Further technical details of the NiGEM model are available here.
+Further technical details of the NiGEM model are available here and the climate module manual can be accessed here

 For the calibration of climate scenarios, NiGEM takes input from different modules of the NGFS modelling framework.
 The Integrated Assessment Models (IAMs) provide data for a new baseline forecast and climate transition risk scenarios.
 GDP damages due to chronic physical risk are provided by the Potsdam Institute (PIK) and the impact of acute physical risks are provided by Climate Analytics.
 The combination of transition, chronic and physical risk shocks, when executed as NiGEM scenarios, provide the output for the NGFS macro-economic variables.